- Free half term activity days at stations along the West Coast route for train fans aged 5 to 11

 - Events will run between 13th – 22nd February

-Keeping the children busy during the school holidays can be hard work, and a blow to the bank balance to boot.
-This half term, Virgin Trains has just the ticket for parents searching for inspiration; ‘Rookies Academy’ is a brand-new series of free activity days taking place at 13 stations across the West Coast route over the school break.
+Keeping the children busy during the school holidays can be hard work, and a blow to the bank balance.
+This half term, Virgin Trains has just the ticket for parents searching for inspiration; 'Rookies Academy' is a series of free activity days taking place at 11 stations across the West Coast route over the school break.